By using Excel OR Function you can check multiple conditions. It will return true if any of those conditions is true, else it will return false.

 In simple words, if a single condition is true from all those conditions which you are testing it will return TRUE.
 That means at least one condition needs to be TRUE to get TRUE in the result.

 In above example, I have used or function to check multiple conditions.
-The formula has returned TRUE even a single condition is TRUE & FALSE if all the conditions are FALSE.
+The formula has returned TRUE even a single condition is TRUE and FALSE if all the conditions are FALSE.

 OR(logical1, [logical2], …)

-In above example, I have created a condition using IF Function that if a student score 60 above marks in one of the both subjects the formula returns TRUE.
+In the below example, we have created a condition using IF Function that if a student score 60 above marks in one of the both subjects the formula returns TRUE.

 You can also use OR Function to work with numbers as well.
 As you know TRUE & FALSE has values 0 & 1 respectively.

 In the below example, I have used a number to get logical values in a formula.
 You can also perform above condition in reverse order.
 You can use TRUE & FALSE instead of numbers.
 OR Function treats these logical values as numbers.

 To learn more about Excel OR Function you can check Microsoft’s Help Section.
 And, if you have a unique idea to use it, I would love to hear from you.